FranFindr.in

 franchise businesses in India

-Financing is still a significant barrier that prevents female entrepreneurs from launching or growing their firms.
-They need easier access to financiers who can guarantee assistance and collaborate with them on their path.
-Access to loans has become simpler due to the growth of digital lending.
-The federal and state governments have also done a lot to support and offer them access to funding through grant and loan schemes.
-The government has introduced several programmes to help women financially, including the Mudra Loan for Women, the Annapurna Scheme, the Stree Shakti Yojana, the Dena Shakti Scheme, and many others.
+Financing is still a major obstacle female entrepreneurs must overcome to start or expand their businesses.
+They require more convenient access to lenders who can promise help and work alongside them on their journey.
+The expansion of digital lending has made it easier to access loans.
+The federal and state governments have also exerted considerable effort to assist and provide them with access to money via grant and loan programs.
+The government has launched the Mudra Loan for Women, the Annapurna Scheme, the Stree Shakti Yojana, the Dena Shakti Scheme, and many more to assist women financially.

 Peer groups and female mentoring